 Later he was a reporter a New York City daily newspaper, The Staten Island Advance, and worked for Religious News Service, a press bureau.

-In November 2017 Orbis will publish At Play in the Lions’ Den: a biography and memoir of Daniel Berrigan.
+At Play in the Lions’ Den: a biography and memoir of Daniel Berrigan,

 Jim has written several children’s books, most recently Saint Nicholas and the Nine Golden Coins, Saint George and the Dragon and Silent as a Stone: Mother Maria of Paris and the Trash Can Rescue (a story set in Nazi-occupied France).